firefly-iii/docs/docs/installation/server.rst

 * PHP Zip
 * PHP GD

 You can search the web to find out how to install these modules.
 Some may be installed already depending on your system.
+Use ``phpinfo()`` to find out.

 **Installing composer**